snoopjos/azure-asg-rules/README.md

 - Configured NSG rules to:
   - ✅ Allow inbound traffic on **port 80 (HTTP)** and **443 (HTTPS)** to the public subnet
   - ❌ Deny all inbound traffic to the private subnet for enhanced security
+- Deployed a storage account for blob storage and restricted access to only allow traffic from within the Virtual Network using **storage firewall rules**
+- Enabled a **service endpoint for Microsoft.Storage** to allow secure access inside the virtual network to the storage account
 - Remoted into the web server to install roles and features via RDP (port 3389)

 ## 🛠️ Tech Stack